Huegoxaga/notes/algorithm/ml.md

     - Back propagation in CNNs not only change weight, it also changes feature dectectors.
   - The last fully connected layer will vote for the result for image recognition.
   - The softmax function is used to calculation possibilities of each result for image recogition so possibilities of all possible answers add up to 1.
-  - The cost function in CNNs is called loss function, cross-entropy formula is frequenly used.
+  - The cross-entropy formula is frequently used as the cost function (loss function) in CNNs.
   - Famous CNNs Architectures
     - CNNs Architectures are models with predefined structures
     - [LeNet-5](https://homl.info/lenet5)